google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/implement-a-push-handler.markdown

 ---

 <p class="intro">
   We're going to start our exploration of push by implementing a push event handler in a service worker.
-If you don't have a service worker yet, then <a href="/web/fundamentals/primers/service-worker">go get one</a> and come back here when you're ready to implement push.
+If you don't have a service worker yet, then <a href="/web/fundamentals/primers/service-worker">build one</a> or download ours, then come back here when you're ready to implement push.
 </p>

 {% include shared/toc.liquid %}